rust-windowing/winit/CONTRIBUTING.md

 # Winit Contributing Guidelines

 ## Scope
 [See `FEATURES.md`](./FEATURES.md).
-New features should fall into one of the three feature categories described in that document.
-If your PR adds a new feature, it should be included in one of the feature lists in that document.
+When requesting or implementing a new Winit feature, you should consider whether or not it's directly related to window creation or input handling.
+If it isn't, it may be worth creating a separate crate that extends Winit's API to add that functionality.

 ## Reporting an issue